On National Epilepsy Week, we are sharing ways that you can support people with photosensitive epilepsy when online, this week and beyond.

 - Has sufficient sound levels

-- It can be controlled by the user
+- Can be controlled by the user

 Create calm digital platforms